Chile Country Commercial Guide

 Using an Agent or Distributor

-In general, foreign suppliers enter the Chilean market by appointing an agent, distributor, or wholesaler.
-Most are small-to-medium size firms.
+In general, foreign suppliers enter the Chilean market by appointing an agent, distributor, or wholesaler, most of which are small-to-medium size firms.
 Several large firms handle different product lines and operate as wholesalers.
-Almost all the firms have their main offices in Santiago.
+Almost all firms have their main offices in Santiago.
 The larger ones have branch offices throughout the country, including the free-trade zones of Iquique and Punta Arenas.
 Agent/representative commissions normally range from five to ten percent, depending on the product.
 For contract requirements, see the section in this report on Local Professional Services.

 Establishing an Office

 Within the framework of Chilean law, business entities can choose between a variety of different corporate forms, each with different legal and tax implications.
-Since tax treatment of the various forms of businesses in Chile is similar to the United States, the choice of entity type is often guided by U.S. tax considerations.
-As of this writing, a bilateral tax treaty between Chile and the United States has been negotiated and ratified by the Chilean Congress and U.S. Senate and is awaiting further action by both Chile and the United States prior to implementation.
+Since tax treatment of the various forms of businesses in Chile is like the United States, the choice of entity type is often guided by U.S. tax considerations.
+Special consideration should be given to the impact of the U.S.-Chile Bilateral Tax Treaty and accompanying protocol, which entered into force on December 19, 2023.
+With respect to taxes withheld at source, the treaty impacts amounts paid or credited on or after February 1, 2024.
 For more information, please see the chapter on Investment.

-There are two ways to incorporate a business in Chile: via traditional means with a Chilean attorney (for all corporations), or via self-service online.
+There are two ways to incorporate a business in Chile: via traditional means with a local law firm (for all corporations), or via self-service online.
+Companies may wish to seek legal and accounting advice to ensure that the incorporation of the company is carried out correctly and complies with all legal requirements.
 The process of working with an attorney to form a corporation is relatively inexpensive and takes about seven weeks.
-The direct costs are approximately $1,700 for legal fees (depending on business sector) and $750 for expenses such as notary public, commercial registry, and the official gazette publication.
+Direct costs range from $1,000 to approximately $1,700 for legal fees (depending on business sector) and around $750 for expenses such as notary public, commercial registry, and the official gazette publication.
 Chile has no minimum local participation requirement, and the inclusion of local partners is guided only by commercial considerations.

-The Ministry of Economy created an online portal (https://www.registrodeempresasysociedades.cl/) to help individuals create a business in 24 hours.
-The portal provides information, facilitates the procedures, and helps companies obtain the certificates and the benefits of the state.
+The Ministry of Economy maintains an online portal (https://www.registrodeempresasysociedades.cl/) to help individuals create a business in 24 hours.
+The portal provides information, facilitates procedures, and helps companies obtain certificates and benefits of the state.
 There is no charge to create a business via this portal.
 The only expenses are associated with the use of the Advanced Electronic Signature (FEA by the Spanish acronym).
 Those who do not have an FEA can sign electronically through a notary.
-The cost of obtaining the FEA is an estimated $41 for a year and the portal has a list of providers of that service.
+The cost of obtaining the FEA ranges from $20 to $40 for a two-year period and the portal has a list of providers of this service.

 There are several types of companies that can be registered: limited liability corporations, individual limited liability corporations, joint stock companies, public limited corporations, and reciprocal guaranty corporations.

-Regardless of whether you work through an attorney or online, the first step for any U.S. citizen, corporation, or entity wishing to establish a business in Chile is to present a declaration of intent to invest at a Chilean Consulate.
+Regardless of whether an entity works through an attorney or online, the first step for any U.S. citizen, corporation, or entity wishing to establish a business in Chile is to present a declaration of intent to invest at a Chilean Consulate.
 This intent form should state the nature of the business and the capital to be invested, while simultaneously requesting a Chilean Permanent Residence Visa.
-This visa confers official residence status on the company, which is necessary to conduct commercial activity in Chile.

 Franchising

-As of 2020 (latest information available), there are approximately 300 franchises in Chile, with more than 7,000 stores throughout the country.
-Franchises are located primarily in the Santiago Metropolitan Region, with additional representation in the Valparaíso and Bío-Bío regions.
-In Chile, 82 percent of franchises originate from five countries: Chile, the United States, Spain, Peru, and Argentina.
-These franchises are distributed among five sectors: (1) the food industry (39 percent), including restaurants, coffee shops, and ice cream shops; (2) services (23 percent), including healthcare providers, fitness centers, real estate, financial services, hotels, and car rental; (3) apparel (17 percent), including clothing and footwear; (4) commerce (14 percent), including shops that sell sweets, tea, coffee, pharmacies, cosmetics, and other goods; and (5) education (7 percent), including technical institutes and test-prep institutes.
+As of 2024 (latest information available), there are approximately 320 franchises in Chile.
+Franchises are located primarily in the Santiago Metropolitan Region, with additional representation in the Valparaíso, Bío-Bío, and Antofagasta regions.
+The main percentage of franchises in Chile originate from six countries: Chile, the United States, Spain, Peru, Argentina, and Brazil.
+These franchises are distributed among five sectors: (1) the food industry, including restaurants, coffee shops, and ice cream shops; (2) services (the sector with the highest growth), including beauty, fitness centers, cleaning services, and pest control; (3) retail, including clothing, footwear, and pets; (4) healthcare, with strong growth in pharmacies; and (5) education, including technical institutes and test-prep institutes.

 Chile does not have specific franchise laws.
 Franchise companies operating in Chile are subject to the same general Chilean trade laws as all companies.
 Royalties and fees are subject to a withholding tax ranging from 15 to 35 percent and contracts are usually for five to ten years.
 U.S. companies are encouraged to register their trademarks prior to entering the Chilean market.
-Chile does not have a franchise association, however, there is a franchise committee under the Santiago Chamber of Commerce that organizes the only franchise trade show in the country, FIF Chile.
+Chile does not have a franchise association; however, there is a franchise committee under the Santiago Chamber of Commerce.

 For more information, please contact the U.S. Commercial Service Chile Commercial Specialist Macarena Marin.